Data-Driven LQR with Finite-Time Experiments via Extremum-Seeking Policy Iteration: Problem Setup

 \subsection{Data-Driven LQR Problem Setup}

 In this paper, we focus on LQR problems in the form

 where $\xtime \in \R^\dimx$ and $\utime \in \R^\dimu$ denote, respectively, the state and the input of the system at time $\timeid \in \N$, $A \in \R^{\dimx \times \dimx}$ and $B \in \R^{\dimx \times \dimu}$ represent the state and the input matrices, while $Q \in \R^{\dimx \times \dimx}$ and $R \in \R^{\dimu \times \dimu}$ are the cost matrices.
-As for the initial condition $\x\ud0 \in \R^\dimx$, we assume that it is drawn from the uniform probability distribution $\cX\ud0$ over the unitary-sphere.
-The operator $\bE[\cdot]$ denotes the expected value with respect to $\cX\ud0$.
+As for the initial condition $\x\du{0} \in \R^\dimx$, we assume that it is drawn from the uniform probability distribution $\cX\du{0}$ over the unitary-sphere.
+The operator $\bE[\cdot]$ denotes the expected value with respect to $\cX\du{0}$.
 We require the following properties on the pairs $(A,B)$ and $(Q,R)$. \begin{assumption}[System and Cost Matrices Properties] The pair $(A,B)$ is controllable, while the cost matrices $Q$ and $R$ are both symmetric and positive definite, i.e., $Q = Q\T \succ 0$ and $R = R\T \succ 0$.\oprocend \end{assumption} Under the properties enforced by Assumption~\ref{ass:A_B_Q_R}, when $(A,B)$ and $(Q,R)$ are known, the optimal solution to problem~\eqref{eq:problem} is ruled by a linear time-invariant policy $\utime = \gstar \xtime$ with $\gstar \in \R^{\dimu \times \dimx}$ given by

 where the matrix $P^\star \in \R^{\dimx \times \dimx}$ solves the so-called Discrete-time Algebraic Riccati Equation associated to problem~\eqref{eq:problem}, see~\cite{anderson2007optimal}.
-However, as formalized in the next assumption, in this paper the knowledge of the pairs $(A,B)$ and $(Q,R)$ is not available and, therefore, $\g^\star$ cannot be computed. \begin{assumption}[Unknown System and Cost Matrices] The pairs $(A,B)$ and $(Q,R)$ are unknown. \oprocend \end{assumption}
+However, as formalized in the next assumption, in this paper the knowledge of the pairs $(A,B)$ and $(Q,R)$ is not available and, therefore, $\g^\star$ cannot be computed. \begin{assumption}[Unknown System and Cost Matrices] The pairs $(A,B)$ and $(Q,R)$ are unknown. \oprocend \end{assumption} Accordingly, we are interested in devising a data-driven strategy to iteratively address problem~\eqref{eq:problem}.